shannonwells/RFCs/delegation.md

 ### add_provider(delegator, Provider, permissions)
 _This still cannot be done; we've adopted the philosophy that all relationships should be mutual and opt-in, so adding a provider still requires both signatures._

 Directly adding a Provider, with or without a Provider's permission, is not to be implemented at this time.
 The original use case was for a potential wallet app to support browsing and adding providers.
 Adding/replacing a Provider for an existing account with an MSA id could still be done using the delegated methods, `add_self_as_delegate` or `replace_delegate_with_self`.
 A direct add brought up concerns about potential risks of adding a Provider without the Provider's knowledge.
-For example, if the Provider has removed the delegator for legitimate reasons, such as if the End User violated the Provider's Terms of Service, then the Provider ought to be able to prevent them from adding the Provider again just by paying for it.
+For example, if the Provider has removed the delegator for legitimate reasons, such as if the end user violated the Provider's Terms of Service, then the Provider ought to be able to prevent them from adding the Provider again just by paying for it.

 ## Glossary